Enhanced Oil Recovery

 Penn West converted from an income trust to a corporate structure under the name Penn West Petroleum Ltd. at the beginning of 2011.
 This conversion brought with it a strategic shift from an organization dedicated to steady returns from a relatively unchanging asset base to an organization focused on growth and the development of new business opportunities within the oil and gas industry.

 Penn West is an environmental leader in site reclamation and environmental spending.
-The company is committed to identifying, evaluating and minimizing the environmental impacts in the communities where it operates, meeting or exceeding statutory and regulatory provisions, and involving stakeholders throughout the exploration, development, production and abandonment/reclamation phases.
+The company is committed to identifying, evaluating and minimizing the environmental impacts in the communities where it operates, meeting or exceeding statutory and regulatory provisions, and communicating with stakeholders throughout the exploration, development, production and abandonment/reclamation phases.

 The company’s commitment encompasses many responsibilities, in particular conserving water and other resources, minimizing the production of waste, abandoning and reclaiming sites in a timely way, complying with environmental regulations, and improving environmental data tracking.